vinicmorandi/wooper/README.md

 ## About Wooper (WIP)

-Wooper is a Pokémon Battle Simulator created using ReactJS, NodeJS, e SocketIO.
+Wooper is a Pokémon Battle Simulator made using ReactJS, NodeJS, and SocketIO.

 ## How to start the project